🚀

 Define

-Objective: Articulate the specific needs, challenges, and expectations of Saveplates’ target users.
-By framing user stories, creating journey maps, and developing an information architecture, we hoped to refine the app's structure and flows to maximize its ease of use and effectiveness in reducing food waste.
+Objective: Articulate the specific needs, challenges, and expectations of Saveplates’ target users to refine the app's structure, maximize its ease of use, and increase effectiveness of reducing food waste.

 Key Problems